|Nutrition Facts (per serving)|

 We use ingredients that are typically stocked in most kitchens—you may have all that's needed right now in your pantry.
-Easy to put together, our waffles beat any regular waffle recipes when it comes to nutrition because the recipe uses whole-wheat as well as all-purpose flour and contains only small amounts of sugar and oil, as opposed to the excessive butter and sugar content of other recipes.
+Easy to put together, our waffles beat any regular waffle recipes when it comes to nutrition because the recipe uses high-fiber whole-wheat flour and contains only small amounts of sugar and oil, as opposed to the excessive butter and sugar content of other recipes.
 Use a Belgian waffle maker for added crispiness or the traditional waffle maker—both results are simply great.